Takemiya Masaki

 He visited Europe and the US many times for teaching tours.
 In 2009, he lectured at GO7 in Vienna, organized by Kobayashi Chizu.
 For several years, he has been one of the main guests at the American Go Congresses.

-He lost the first opening game ever of a Japanese top-match in Europe in Paris, May 1988.
-The game featured on the opening pages of the 0-issue of GO MOON, which appeared two days afterwards during the Amsterdam Open.
+He lost the first game of Honinbo title match, in Paris, May 1988 - it was the first Japanese title match game ever played in Europe.
+The game, won by Otake Hideo, featured on the opening pages of the 0-issue of GO MOON, which appeared two days afterwards during the Amsterdam Open.
 About a year later, GO MOON started a special section of sanrensei games, as also other top-players like Cho Chikun, Fujisawa Shuko and Kato Masao also started to apply this opening in their games.
 In January 1996, he attended the opening game of the Kisei-match between Cho Chikun and Kobayashi Satoru in Amsterdam.

 Seo Bongsoo credited Takemiya with leading Korean players to revalue the center, and contributing greatly to their style of play.[ext] http://www.britgo.org/files/bgj/bgj096-1.pdf.